HarvardPL/CIFC/README.md

 2. Proof of type system properties
 3. Proof of noninterference (timing-sensitive noninterference (TINI)) property

 The Coq files compiles with version 8.7.2.
+The folder [updated](updated) contains the latest files.
 The whole project might take about 10 to 15 minutes to compile.

 ### Language